-You may have approval for a color additive in your country, but if it’s not approved in the USA or the country you are importing to, your shipment will be detained, confiscated or even destroyed predicated on the seriousness of the violation.
-Review this list of color additives approved for use in cosmetics in the United States and also the basic requirements on color additives and cosmetics and how they are categorized.
+- Declaring a Color Additive That Is Not FDA Approved: You may have approval for a color additive in your country, but if it’s not approved in the USA or the country you are importing to, your shipment will be detained, confiscated or even destroyed predicated on the seriousness of the violation.
+Make sure to review this list of color additives approved for use in cosmetics in the United States and also the basic requirements on color additives and cosmetics and how they are categorized.

-For example, the use of chloroform in cosmetic products is prohibited because it causes cancer in animals and is likely to be harmful to human health, too.
+- For example, the use of chloroform in cosmetic products is prohibited because it causes cancer in animals and is likely to be harmful to human health, too.
 The use of vinyl chloride is prohibited as an ingredient of aerosol products because it causes cancer and other health problems.
-Review the list of ingredients that are prohibited or restricted.
+Make sure to review the list of ingredients that are prohibited or restricted.

-Any ingredient in a cosmetic is prohibited if it causes the finished product to be unsafe for consumers.
-Review the list of prohibited and restricted ingredients.
+- Ignoring the Fact That Certain Ingredients Are Prohibited or Restricted: Any ingredient in a cosmetic is prohibited if it causes the finished product to be unsafe for consumers.
+Make sure to review the list of prohibited and restricted ingredients.

-Must your label be in English?
+- Labeling the Goods Wrong: Must your label be in English?
 Can regular names of ingredients used in the country of origin be used on cosmetic labels?
-There’s only one way to find out these answers and more.
-Review the Cosmetic Labeling Guide.
+It's essential to find out these cosmetic labeling answers and more.

 Different countries and regions regulate cosmetics under different legal frameworks.
 Keep that in mind when you are importing cosmetics from different parts of the world.
 The burden is on FDA to prove that a particular product or ingredient is harmful when used as intended.
 That’s why it always prudent to prescreen with the agency before you begin the import process.